Fresh Del Monte Produce: Other companies with the name Del Monte

-Fresh Del Monte Produce is not affiliated with Del Monte Pacific Limited and its subsidiaries Del Monte Foods in the United States and Del Monte Philippines, Del Monte Panamerican in Central America, or Del Monte Asia Pte Ltd which is a part of the Kikkoman Corporation, however these companies continue to market pineapples, bananas, and other produce under a licensing agreement for the Del Monte label in their respective exclusive geographical territories.
+However, the Florida-based company is not affiliated with Del Monte Pacific Limited and Del Monte Philippines, Del Monte Panamerican in Central America, or Del Monte Asia Pte Ltd which is a part of the Kikkoman Corporation.

+Except for its Kenyan unit, the firms using the name continue to market pineapples, bananas, and other produce under a licensing agreement for the Del Monte label in their respective exclusive geographical territories.